nathanmarks/jss-theme-reactor/README.md

 <a name="module_styleManager..styleManager.rerender"></a>

 #### styleManager.rerender()
-Reset and replace all existing stylesheets
+Reset and update all existing stylesheets

 **Kind**: static method of <code>[styleManager](#module_styleManager..styleManager)</code>